Resolving High Water Enqueue Contention

 Extent Map ----------------------------------------------------------------- 0x0180000a length: 639 0x01802d09 length: 640

 - High HW enqueue contention is also prevalent during upgrades of Oracle applications.
 During one of our recent upgrades from 11.5.8 to 11.5.0, there was a heavy HW enqueue contention on the

 sys.source$table due to the many packages being compiled/added during the upgrade.
 The only option was to increase

 _bump_highwater_mark_countduring the upgrade to relieve excessive waits on HW enqueue contention.
 Of course, Oracle support must be contacted before adding any underscore parameters in a production environment.
 The side effect of setting this parameter is that, for smaller tables, more blocks might be added below the HWM, leading to a full table scan reading more blocks than is necessary.

-4 comments on “Resolving High Water Enqueue Contention”
+4 Responses to “Resolving High Water Enqueue Contention”